juanparadeda/ecommerce-sheipeg/README.md

 This project uses react-router-dom for link routing.
 You need to install this dependancy by typing `npm install react-router-dom`

 This project uses Material UI component library.
 To install this library, type `npm install @mui/material @emotion/react @emotion/styled`.
-You will also need one additional package.json dependancy for the icons: `npm install @mui/icons-material`,
+You will also need one additional package.json dependancy for the icons: `npm install @mui/icons-material`.

+A .gif file showing the navegability of the site has been added to the root directory of this project `/Juan-Paradeda-eCommerce.gif`

 # Getting Started with Create React App